 The composite score created from Feature Match, Odd One Out, and Spatial Planning was highly correlated with MoCA scores (r=0.74), indicating that these three tests may be an effective way to track cognitive changes in aging adults, independent of the MoCA.

-We were not able to fully replicate the results of Brenkel et al (2017), who found that the Odd One Out and Double Trouble tests best categorized borderline MoCA participants.
-There are a number of reasons that may account for the difference in results.
+We were not able to fully replicate the results of Brenkel et al (2017) likely due to differences in study execution.
 First, Brenkel et al (2017) used a cut-off score of 27 rather than the score of 26 suggested by MoCA test developers and used in this study.
 Second, the participant populations were quite different.
-In this experiment participants were recruited from nursing homes, retirement homes, and the general population and the sample included many highly educated individuals.
+In this experiment participants were highly educated and were recruited from retirement homes.
 Brenkel et al (2017) recruited from a geriatric psychiatry outpatient clinic and included participants with known mood or major neurocognitive disorders.
-Finally, our participants completed the tasks on a touch screen tablet computer (iPad) while in the previous study, participants completed the tests with a mouse and a computer screen.
+Finally, our participants completed the tasks on a touch screen tablet computer (iPad) rather than with a mouse and computer screen.

 This study also explored the feasibility of using an online test battery with older adults.
 Statistics Canada predicts that by 2036, 25% of the Canadian population will be over 65 years of age (Statistics Canada, 2016).
-With an increasingly aged population, the ability to easily and effectively assess individuals is important.
-The CBS battery is conducive to such testing because it can be administered without the one-on-one interview format typical of current cognitive assessments.
-The CBS tests are also designed to produce novel versions of the tests each time they are administered.
-The design of the CBS battery means participants can take these tests many times without practice effects and with minimal burden to administrators making it a good candidate for monitoring abilities over time.
+With an increasingly aged population, the ability to easily assess individuals is important.
+The CBS battery is conducive to such testing because it can be administered without a one-on-one interview.
+The CBS tests are also designed to produce novel versions of the tests each time they are administered which means participants can take these tests many times without practice effects and with minimal burden to administrators.

 As the population ages it is important to have an effective assessment of cognitive abilities in older adults that reduces administrator burden.
 The state-of-the-art CBS testing battery can provide such an assessment.
 The addition of a single CBS test to the MoCA can better identify individuals with ambiguous scores and a short battery of three CBS tests is a viable alternative to the current tests used to monitor cognitive changes in older adults.
 Future studies will seek to gather data from a large sample of participants with known diagnoses to define accurate thresholds for this novel testing battery that can be confidently used with aging populations.